A simple 4 layer contact network based on survey data

 n_locations = 2

-def stick_together(self, agent):
+def stick_together(self, actor):

-return agent.hid
+return actor.hid

 we ensure that children from the same city visit the same school.